Preparing Interface

 Gifts of Property to Corporations

 Not all gifts, in the view of the IRS, take the form of a check made out to Ginicoe Corporation.
-If you give a vehicle to us, for example, the fair market value of that vehicle represents the cash value and counts toward the gift tax.
+If you gift a vehicle, stocks, real estate, or other assets to us, for example, the fair market value of that non-check asset represents the cash value and counts toward the gift tax.
 This is true of any asset you either give outright or sell to us at a below-market value.

 Gifts in the Proper Context

 The phrase "ordinary course of business" applies to gifts given to a corporation.
 A gift, in the IRS' view, has to be something special.
-Not as a discount, or price break, or lower estimate.
+Not as a discount, or price break, or lower estimate or cashback reward.
 It must be given from the heart WITHOUT EXPECTING TO RECEIVE SOMETHING OF AT LEAST EQUAL VALUE IN RETURN.

 What is a Gift?